 However, another huge benefit is the ease of use.
-My designer has gotten used to my style and so it's SUPER quick to order jobs.
+Not only is the platform super user friendly, but my designer has gotten used to my preferred style for custom illustrations, so ordering jobs is SUPER quick.

 I think it's also worth mentioning that design pickle has access to stock images or other stock graphics that they can use.
-What this means is that you don't have to pay for or provide any stock photos on your own.
+This means you don't have to pay for or provide any stock photos on your own.

 As mentioned, I've been using Design Pickle now for about a year.
-During that time, I've had them create graphics for several of my businesses.
-I'd like to provide a few examples below.
+I've had them create graphics for several of my businesses during that time.
+I want to provide a few examples below: